Adyen-for-platform icon

 Step 4: Accept webhooks

 To ensure that your server is properly accepting webhooks, we require you to acknowledge every webhook event with a successful HTTP response status code, such as 202.
-If we don't receive this response within 10 seconds, for example because your server is down, all webhook events to your endpoint go to the retry queue.
+If we do not receive this response within 10 seconds, for example because your server is down, all webhook events to your endpoint go to the retry queue.

 When your server receives a webhook: